-Any member of the Barnard College community who in good faith believes that another member of the community has engaged in financial or other practices that may violate College policies or procedures, or that may be a violation of law or ethical standards is encouraged to contact the Controller, Milbank Hall, Room 15, or they may speak directly with their supervisor or area vice-president.
+Any member of the Barnard College community who in good faith believes that another member of the community has engaged in action or suspected action taken by or within the College that is illegal, fraudulent or in violation of College policies or procedures or ethical standards is encouraged to contact the Vice President for Finance, Milbank Hall Room 115.
+They may also speak directly with their supervisor or area vice-president.

-Information regarding the activities of the Controller may be reported directly to the Vice President for Finance, Milbank Hall, Room 101 or to the General Counsel, Milbank Hall, Room 110a.
+Information regarding the activities of the Vice President for Finance may be reported directly to the Chief Operating Officer, Milbank Hall, Room 115 or to the General Counsel, 61 Claremont Avenue, Room 1320A.